-Gradually, the using of torches developed into a special ceremony to celebrate bumper harvest every year.
+Gradually, the use of torches developed into a special ceremony to celebrate the bumper harvest every year.
 In the ceremony, the most popular dance is called “Sanxuan (Three-stringed) Dance” because the dance performance is accompanied by a traditional three-stringed musical instrument of Sani people.
-In addition, the performers’ loud whistles, neat clapping and the strong music echo each other; hence create the joyful and ardent atmosphere.
+In addition, the performers’ loud whistles, neat clapping, and strong music echo each other; hence create a joyful and ardent atmosphere.
 The most popular song of Sani people in the Stone Forest is named “May You Stay with Us Together My Friends”.
-The song expresses Sani people’s sincere enthusiasm and warm welcome to visitors.
-Besides singing and dancing, many other activities are conducted during the Torch Festival, such as bull-fighting, wrestling, swing competition and horse-racing.
+The song expresses the Sani people’s sincere enthusiasm and a warm welcome to visitors.
+Besides singing and dancing, many other activities are conducted during the Torch Festival, such as bull-fighting, wrestling, swing competition, and horse-racing.

 Images of the Stone Forest

 CinaOggi.it and China-underground.com are two websites focused on China and Chinese culture.
 The site includes thousands of articles on this country structured in categories: news, trends, economy, history, art, guides, literature , pictures gallery, videos and Chinese cinema.